 What does a “Normal Balance” mean when it comes to debits and credits?

 Normal balance is a double entry accounting term that describes how an account is increased.
 Debits increase asset and expense accounts while credits increase liability and revenue accounts.

 Still wondering why your bank calls it a debit card?

-How are you supposed to remember all that?
+How are you supposed to remember all that debit and credit stuff?

 One of the benefits of using IconCMO fund accounting software is the plus and minus signs change depending on the account you select.
-This helps to assure you are increasing or decreasing the account appropriately.
+This helps to assure you are increasing or decreasing the account appropriately as you choose between debits and credits.
 Remember when using double entry accounting, every financial transaction must use at least 2 accounts and debits must always equal credits.
-A good accounting system like IconCMO won’t let you post a transaction until debits equal credits.
+A good accounting system like IconCMO won’t let you post a transaction until debits and credits are equal.